awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/6_consumer_validation.md

 # Lab 6

-Connect to Consumer cluster in west region to perform below steps:
+Connect to Consumer cluster in us-west-1 region to perform below steps:

 ## Step-1: Validate _datashare_ is accessible